Faithkanyuki/Moringa_CapStone_Project/README.md

 ### Correlation Matrix of Numerical Features
 <img width="1044" height="856" alt="image" src="https://github.com/user-attachments/assets/8ea20969-0f73-4d3d-93fe-6af3ac14be83" />

+Most clinical variables show weak to moderate correlations, indicating low multicollinearity.
+Readmission within 30 days has no strong linear correlation with any single variable, confirming that readmission risk is influenced by a combination of factors.
+Strong correlations appear among utilization features (hospital visits, emergency and inpatient counts), supporting the need for a machine-learning approach rather than rule-based thresholds.

 ### Readmission Rate by Diagnosis Groups
 This heatmap highlights diagnosis categories associated with higher readmission risk.